jedrzejme/YourOwnCard/README.md

 python -m pip install -r requirements.txt
 ```

+5) Edit config.ini

-5) Run app.py (by default it will run on port 5000):
+6) Run app.py (by default it will run on port 5000):
 ```
 python app.py
 ```

-6) It works!
+7) It works!

 ## Features
 * Creating your own card
 * Editing your own card with secret phrase protection provided by email
 * Option to disable editing after creation in config.ini
 * Option to disable creating new profiles in config.ini
-* Option to set different port in config.ini (do not change if you're using docker-compose method)
+* Option to set different port in config.ini
 * Option to set app name in config.ini
 * Option to change colors in config.ini